 This article may contain affiliate links that provide commission on purchases you make at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-The dinner was simple but better than we’d tasted at many of the refuges.
+Dinner was simple, but better than we’d tasted at many of the refuges.
 First, salad with local cheeses, then a mini-quiche served with carrots and tiny new potatoes.
 Finally desert of a set blancmange with a bitter chocolate sauce and shortbread biscuits creatively moulded to the Refuge Bonatti motif.

-On a previous year in Chamonix at the start of our walk we had sat in a cafe enjoying a cold beer, as the runners arrived at the finish line looking grey with exhaustion.
+On a previous year in Chamonix at the start of our walk we had sat in a cafe enjoying a cold beer, as the runners arrived at the finish line, looking grey with exhaustion.

 At the front of the refuge, the sun slowly dipped below the mountains.
 Soon only the peak of Mont Blanc was lit up in glowing orange.